 The Judicare Family Law Project, a partnership between MLSC and the Administrative Office of the Courts, provides payment to private lawyers to serve low-income Marylanders who could not otherwise afford representation in contested family law cases.
 Case types include custody, divorce and other contested family law matters.

-Attorneys receive $100 per hour for up to 30 hours per case.
+Effective April 1, 2022, attorneys receive $120 per hour for up to 35 hours per case.
 They also receive support of litigation expenses, training and mentoring support, all while making a difference for a low-income family in need.

 How to Participate: Judicare is available throughout Maryland.
 Contact an organization listed below that is administering Judicare in your jurisdiction.
 Case types and participation requirements may vary with each organization.